MadcowD/ell/docs/src/core_concepts/tool_usage.rst

 Future Features: Eager Mode
 ---------------------------

-In the future, ell may introduce an "eager mode" for tool usage.
+In the future, ell2a may introduce an "eager mode" for tool usage.
 This feature would automatically execute tool calls made by the language model, creating a multi-step interaction behind the scenes.
 This could streamline the development process by reducing the need for explicit tool call handling in the code.

 Eager mode could potentially work like this:

 - The LMP generates a response with a tool call.
-- ell automatically executes the tool and captures its result.
+- ell2a automatically executes the tool and captures its result.
 - The result is immediately fed back into the LMP for further processing.
 - This cycle continues until the LMP generates a final response without tool calls.

 This feature would make it easier to create complex, multi-step interactions without the need for explicit loop handling in the user code.
 It would be particularly useful for scenarios where the number of tool calls is not known in advance, such as in open-ended conversations or complex problem-solving tasks.

-Future Features: Tool Spec Autogeneration
+Future Features: Agent Spec Autogeneration
 -------------------------------------------

 .. note:: Thanks to `Aidan McLau <https://x.com/aidan_mclau>`_ for suggesting this feature.

 In an ideal world, a prompt engineering library would not require the user to meticulously specify the schema for a tool.
 Instead, a language model should be able to infer the tool specification directly from the source code of the tool.
-In ell, we can extract the lexically closed source of any Python function, enabling a feature where the schema is automatically generated by another language model when a tool is given to an ell decorator.
+In ell2a, we can extract the lexically closed source of any Python function, enabling a feature where the schema is automatically generated by another language model when a tool is given to an ell2a decorator.

 This approach eliminates the need for users to manually type every argument and provide a tool description, as the description becomes implicit from the source code.